 Fortunately, there is a considerably lesser chance of Bad Rabbit repeating what WannaCry managed to accomplish during its spread across Europe and, to a lesser extent, North America.
 This is because, instead of relying on a worm as WannaCry did, Bad Rabbit uses a server message block vulnerability called EternalRomance to spread, after being downloaded while disguised as an Adobe Flash installer on legitimate websites.
 It would also appear that Bad Rabbit and NotPetya (another significant ransomware attack) were deployed by the same threat actor, as 67 percent of their codebases are the same.

-There is also evidence that this threat actor is a Game of Thrones fan, as the code strings used in Bad Rabbit include character names from the novels and television series.
+Game of Thrones fan, as the code strings used in Bad Rabbit include character names from the novels and television series.

 Unfortunately, Bad Rabbit should not have been able to spread as far as it has, as Microsoft released a patch for EternalRomance in March, when the EternalBlue vulnerability was also patched.
 This makes this attack yet another example of why it is crucial to install patches and updates when they are released–if the organizations affected by Bad Rabbit had done so, they would not be in the position they are now.